 a.
 Before you get started, let’s find a good name for your package.
 In order to help you see if the name you had thought up is already taken, use the package available.
 The instructions on how to use it are on that page.
 Once you have a good name, proceed.

 b.
-You are going to start from scratch, creating a package using Rstudio’s wizard.
-To do so, click on
+You are going to start from scratch.
+You can do this with

 File >> new project >> new directory >> R package, and make sure to enable git: